Park Won-soon

-In July 2020, Park’s former secretary accused him of four years of sexual harassment.
-Park died the next day in an apparent suicide.
+In July 2020, Park's former secretary accused him of four years of sexual harassment; Park died the next day, in an apparent suicide.

 Early life

-Park Won-soon was born on March 26, 1956, in Changnyeong, South Korea.
+Park Won-soon was born on February 11, 1955 or March 26, 1956, in Changnyeong, South Korea.
 He was enrolled at Kyunggi High School in 1971 and graduated in 1974.

-At first, Park went to earn his Bachelor of Arts at Seoul National University, but was expelled and detained for four months over a protest he held over the military dictatorship of President Park Chung-hee.
+At first, Park went to earn his Bachelor of Arts at Seoul National University, but was expelled and detained for four months over a protest he held over the military dictatorship of President Park Chung Hee.
 He later earned his Bachelor of Arts at Dankook University.
 Park earned his diploma in international law at the London School of Economics at University of London in 1991.

 Career

 Park worked as a public prosecutor in the Daegu District Court in Gyeongsang Province from 1982 to 1983.
 Returning to Seoul from Daegu, he launched into private law practice.
 He worked as a human rights lawyer and defended many political activists in the 1980s and 1990s.

 In 1993, Park became a visiting research fellow in the Human Rights Program of the School of Law in Harvard University.
 In 1994, he was a principal founder of the nonprofit watchdog organization People's Solidarity for Participatory Democracy (PSPD), which monitors government regulatory practices and fights political corruption.

 In 2002, Park stepped down from PSPD to run The Beautiful Foundation, a philanthropic group that promotes volunteerism and community service and addresses issues of income inequality.
 Beginning in 2005, Park served as part of South Korea's Truth and Reconciliation Commission to address the history of human rights violations in Korean history from Japan's rule of Korea in 1910, up until the end of authoritarian rule in South Korea with the election of President Kim Young-sam in 1993.
 In 2006, as an offshoot of The Beautiful Foundation, Park founded the Hope Institute, a think tank designed to promote solutions arising from grassroots suggestions for social, educational, environmental, and political problems.

-As a lawyer, Park won several major cases, including South Korea’s first sexual harassment conviction.
+As a lawyer, Park won several major cases, including South Korea's first sexual harassment conviction.
 He also campaigned for the rights of comfort women.

 Mayor of Seoul (2011–20)

 2011 mayoral campaign

 In the Seoul mayoral by-election on October 26, 2011, he was elected as an independent candidate with the support of the Democratic Party and Democratic Labor Party.
-Park's victory is seen as a blow in particular to the Grand National Party and the prospective presidential candidacy of Park Geun-hye, who had publicly supported Park Won-soon's opponent Na Kyung-won, and a triumph for the independent Ahn Cheol-Soo, whose support he received.
+Park's victory is seen as a blow in particular to the Grand National Party and the prospective presidential candidacy of Park Geun-hye, who had publicly supported Park Won-soon's opponent Na Kyung-won, and a triumph for the independent Ahn Cheol-soo, whose support he received.
 However, the inability of the Democratic Party to present its own candidate, and Park's refusal to join it after he had received its endorsement, served to present Park as a candidate independent of the interests of both established parties.